jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

 Even though Figure 2 spells out exactly what each RPC handler should do, some subtleties are still easy to miss.
-Here are a handful that we kept seeing over and over again:
+Here are a handful that we kept seeing over and over again, and that you should keep an eye out for in your implementation:

  - If a step says "reply false", this means you should *reply immediately*, and not perform any of the subsequent steps.